Volunteering and Internships

 Volunteers are an important part of making the Museum such a magical place; they help to enhance the quality of visits for our guests and they also provide the expertise, creativity and manpower needed to plan and implement our special events and educational programs.
 Volunteering at the LCM can also be a great way to meet people!
 It is our goal to provide a volunteer experience that is rewarding to everyone involved.

 Louisiana Children’s Museum offers many exciting part-time internship opportunities, for credit only, in a variety of areas.
 Traditionally, we have offered internships in Marketing/Public Relations, Development/Special Events, Art Education and Community Outreach Programming.
-If you are interested in pursuing an internship in any of these areas, please submit current resume and cover letter expressing area of interest and time-frame available to Operations at email@example.com.
+If you are interested in pursuing an internship in any of these areas, please submit current resume and cover letter expressing area of interest and time-frame available to contact below:

-Art Educator Intern.
-The Art Education Intern’s primary responsibility is to teach hands-on art lessons to Museum visitors.
-The intern is also required to develop, implement and evaluate an original hands-on art lessons, and complete a final museum project to be determined with the Art Educator and Education Director.
+Art Trek Intern’s primary responsibility is to teach hands-on art lessons to Museum visitors in the art studio, Art Trek.
+The intern is also required to develop, implement and evaluate an original hands-on art lesson, and complete a final museum project to be determined with the Art Educator and Education Director.
 Past projects have included mural painting, exhibit development and design and administrative projects.
-The intern works closely with the Art Educator and Education Director.
-Please submit resume and cover letter to Art Educator, Natalie Tobacyk at firstname.lastname@example.org.
-This position is unpaid.
+The intern works closely with the Art Educator and the Education Director.
+Applicants must email resume and one page cover letter to Vanessa Fung, Art Trek Educator, at firstname.lastname@example.org.
+No phone calls.

 For more information on volunteer or internship opportunities, call: